phac-nml/biohansel/docs/source/user-docs/input.rst

     - -S tech_results.tab

 - -D /path/to/directory_with_data

+Optionally, you are able to specify the number of threads for an analysis with the --threads argument.
+If you do not specify this, it will default to 1.

+- --threads <#_cpu> to specify the number of CPUs wanted to run the analysis.

 An example of a general command for the analysis of a directory of FASTA/FASTQ files: